EhevuTov/netQwikFilter/README.md

 ## Description

-This is a demo of a realtime phone call generator between a console server and a web client
+This is a real-time CDR read stream

 ## Features